-Example 6: A baker has 60 pounds of flour, 132 pounds of sugar, and 102 boxes of raisins.
-A batch of raisin bread requires 1 pound of flour, 1 pound of sugar, and 2 boxes of raisins, while a batch of raisin cakes needs 2 pounds of flour, 4 pounds of sugar, and 1 box of raisins.
-The profit is \$30 for a batch of raisin bread and \$40 for a batch of raisin cake.
-How many batches of each should be baked so that the profit is maximized?
-What is the maximum profit?
+Example 6: A baker has 60 pounds of flour, 132 pounds of sugar, and 102 boxes of raisi batch of raisin bread requires 1 pound of flour, 1 pound of sugar, and 2 boxes of raisins, whatch of raisin cakes needs 2 pounds of flour, 4 pounds of sugar, and 1 box of raisins.
+The is \$30 for a batch of raisin bread and \$40 for a batch of raisin cake.
+How many batches of should be baked so that the profit is maximized?
+What is the maximum profit? nile a profit